marsdrums/test-tutorial/visual-quality/index.md

 ## Ambient occlusion

 Ambient occlusion is a method for rendering indirect illumination based on a series of simplifications of the rendering equation.
-Let's assume that every point in our scene is receiving the same amount of light everywhere and that there are no emissive objects; the rendering equation simplifies as:
+Let's assume that every point in our scene is receiving the same amount of light everywhere and that there are no emissive objects; the rendering equation simplifies to:

 $L_o(\mathbf{x}) = \int_{H^{2}} L_{ambient} \cos(\theta) d\omega_i$

-$L_{ambient}$ is the so-called ***ambient light***, a constant and uniform light that can potentially reach and illuminate any point in the scene.
+$L_{ambient}$ is the so-called ***ambient light***, a constant and uniform light that comes from every direction and which can potentially reach and illuminate any point in the scene.
 While this may sound like a very crude approximation of the lighting phenomenon, it's actually not too far from the truth: after multiple bounces off surfaces, indirect light looks like a sort or "light reverb", which tends to stabilize around an average value.

 The rendering equation looks much simpler now, but we can rework it even further: